All Episodes

 The extent to which it has been peaceful since Monday.

-After more than a week of clashes between the demonstrators and the police.
+After more than a week of clashes between the demonstrators and the police, now you've seen essentially almost like a street festival type atmosphere.

-No, with a very it is not a street festival with a very intentional purpose.
+No, with a very intentional purpose.

 It is not a street festival.